PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 Pelion Device Management lets you manage workflows and execute them securely on remote IoT devices.

 A workflow might require a technician to configure devices that are offline or outside the network coverage area.
-The offline setting presents a challenge in validating the identity of both the device and the user without accessing the central Identity & Access Management (IAM) system.
+The offline setting presents a challenge in validating the identity of the device and the user without accessing the central Identity & Access Management (IAM) system.

 Device Management provides two independent, integrated services to provide a solution to this use case:

 - Workflow Management Service (WMS)

-    Helps define and manage the lifecycle of tasks you perform on remote IoT devices and provides a set of APIs you can integrate with third-party technician management systems to synchronize user identities, times and locations of jobs, and so on, between systems.
+    Helps define and manage the lifecycle of tasks you perform on remote IoT devices and provides a set of APIs you can integrate with third-party technician management systems to synchronize user identities, the times and locations of jobs, and so on, between systems.

 - Secure Device Access (SDA)

     Authenticates and authorizes users who execute jobs on remote IoT device in an offline setting.

-For information about Secure Device Access (SDA), please see the [public SDA documentation](https://www.pelion.com/docs/device-management/current/device-management/secure-device-access.html).
+    For more information about Secure Device Access (SDA), please see the [public SDA documentation](https://www.pelion.com/docs/device-management/current/device-management/secure-device-access.html).

 ## Terminology